gabrieldansereau/ms_betadiversity_hotspots/scraps.md

 BARTs are a bayesian sum-of-trees model where trees are constrained by priors and inclusing an iterative Bayesian backfitting MCMC algorithm [@Chipman2010BarBay].

+## Results

+## Distribution results

+The species distribution models generated richness and uniqueness results that matched those from observed data, comforting their potential to fill-in gaps in poorly sampled regions.

+The species distribution models generated relevant community predictions in terms of richness and uniqueness, which match the results from the observed data.

+At a broad and coarse scale, this should be similar to the distributions from IUCN.